MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 # Manipulating requests
-Sometimes you may want to manipulate information before sending a request to the Telegram API.
+Sometimes, you may want to manipulate request before sending executing it.

-First of all create a class and implement `App\Interfaces\PendingRequest`.
-Then get `App\Interfaces\PendingRequest` in its constructor.
+First, create a class and implement `App\Interfaces\PendingRequest`.
+Then, retrieve `App\Interfaces\PendingRequest` in its constructor.

-Then, in the `telegram.php` configuration file, set the value of `pending-request-manipulator` equal to the address of your class.
+Next, in the `telegram.php` configuration file, set the value of `pending-request-manipulator` to the address of your class.

-You can do whatever you want with the data received in the constructor.
+You can then manipulate the request received in the constructor as needed.

 The `telegram.php` configuration file:
 ```php